Want to jump straight to the quotes? Compare here and find the cheapest premium with the best coverage.

-Plans are available for as little as $77 a month in many states.
-Healthcare.com also cleverly divides plans by initial length so you can quickly sort through your options depending on how long you need coverage.
-Comprehensive and easy to use, Healthcare.com should be one of your first stops when shopping for short term insurance.
+Plans are available for a low cost in many states.
+Healthcare.com also cleverly divides plans by initial length so you can quickly sort through your options, depending on how long you need coverage.
+Comprehensive and easy to use, Healthcare.com should be an initial stop when shopping for short term insurance.

-Another easily navigable health care marketplace, healthcare.net can assist you in getting covered with a short term plan immediately.
+Another easily navigable health care marketplace, healthinsurance.net can assist you in getting covered with a short term plan immediately.

 Like Healthcare.com, HealthInsurance.net is a great first option when you’re first debating whether or not a short term plan is right for your needs and you aren’t quite ready to make a commitment.